-The clinical evaluation is a procedure for demonstrating the safety and efficacy of the medical device.
+The clinical evaluation of medical devices is a procedure for demonstrating the safety and efficacy of the devices.
 The documentation of the clinical evaluation process is called a Clinical Evaluation Report (CER).
-CER holds a significant position when placing or distributing medical devices in the European Union (EU).
+The CER holds a significant position when placing or distributing medical devices in the European Union (EU).
 The report aims to establish the device’s intended benefits for users when weighed against the associated risks.

 Transitioning from MDD or MED DEV 2.7/1 REV 4 to MDR is complicated.
 One may question the similarity between the MED DEV 2.7/1 REV 4 and the MDR.
 The requirements seem to be quite identical from a bird’s eye view.
 However, the microscopic view shows a different scenario, and the requirements vary excessively.

-Given the importance of drawing out an effective CER while placing the devices in the EU market, some of the key pointers that one should focus on are the following:
+Given the importance of an effective Clinical Evaluation Report writing for placing the devices in the EU market, some of the key pointers that one should focus on are the following: